girishji/search-complete.vim/README.md

 - `:SearchCompleteDisable`
 - `:SearchCompleteEnable`

-Hide statusline when popup menu is shown:
+Hide statusline when popup menu is shown if it bothers you:

 ```
 autocmd CmdlineEnter /,\? set laststatus=0 noshowmode noruler